 Nobody wants to manually enter details of every product into their system, but they do want to identify their products quickly.
 I’d like to think you would agree with this… However, if I approached this differently and asked, ‘Are you thinking of using barcodes for your stock management?’ you may be more hesitant to respond as quickly or simply.

-Essentially, I am asking you the same question because barcodes eliminate the need to manually enter your product details and also help you identity your products quickly, yet for some reason it sounds more intimidating.
+Essentially, I am asking you the same question because barcodes eliminate the need to manually enter your product details and also help you identify your products quickly, yet for some reason, it sounds more intimidating.
 Barcoding technology is very readily available, eliminates human error and is easy to use.
 If you add serial number tracking, you can trace your products through your supply chain, in and out of your inventory.
 When paired with barcoding you will be able to find their exact location within your storage facilities.

 This solution could save you so much time, your stock takes would be much more accurate and as a result, you will have a powerful system in place.

 Make sure your locations are labeled clearly and are used efficiently.
 If you find yourself hunting for the products despite having a system in place, then there is something wrong with your locations.
 Some solutions can be to reorganise your locations, or perhaps you may need to consider the possibility that your business has outgrown its current space.

 We are big fans of Sage.
 We know the system inside out, it is the system we have the most experience with.
 If you’re looking for a digital solution to help you manage your business, we’d have to recommend Sage 200c.
 Sage 200c is a powerful business management solution, ideal for growing business, and guess what?
 It’s not just accounting software.